vertexproject/synapse/docs/synapse/devguides/devops_cortex.rst

 ``tcp://cortex.vertex.link/*/layer/8ea600d1732f2c4ef593120b3226dea3``.
 To specify a remote view, use the shared object ``*/view/<viewiden>`` such as ``tcp://cortex.vertex.link/*/view/8ea600d1732f2c4ef593120b3226dea3``.

-By using the ``--mirror`` option to the ``layer.add`` command, the specified Telepath URL will be connected and checked for valid permissions before allowing the layer to be added.
-However, if you specify a ``mirror`` option directly within a layer definition provided to the ``$lib.layer.add()`` Storm API the telepath URL will not be checked.
+When you specify a ``--mirror`` option to the ``layer.add`` command or within a layer definition provided to the ``$lib.layer.add()``
+Storm API the telepath URL will not be checked.
 This allows configuration of a remote layer or view which is not yet provisioned or is currently offline.

 .. note::